 Submittal management tools help subcontractors put together submittals.
 Good submittal management tools let you enter all line items into their software and attach other documents and data points.
 Then it pushes the line items into a professional looking submittal.
 Good management software for construction submittals will also send the submittal with all attached documents.
 This saves subcontractors time and headaches because the submittal will show as sent within their software.
 Users can push replies into the submittal management program.
 So subcontractors will have one location they can use to determine the status of all submittals and manage progress on all submittals.

-While many construction companies, architectural firms, and engineering companies are switching to electronic solutions, not all of them are using submittal management solutions.
+While many construction companies, architectural firms, and engineering companies are switching to electronic solutions, not all of them are using software that has full submittal management features and functionality.
 Construction submittal management software offers users the ability to create submittals in the software and store relevant documents together.
 By storing all submittal documents together, it’s easier to see whether all documents are in order.
+In addition, the workflow status (submitted, multiple review steps, received and paperwork processing) of submittals is automated and easily manageable.
+The productivity gains are significant on projects with tight deadlines.
+The risk-mitigating factors to prevent losing paperwork or incurring costs from mistakes are ten-fold.